 The back squat allows you to go the heaviest, involves more of the lower-body muscles and is an easier exercise to perfect.

 Use the back squat as your major lower-body mass builder.
 However, if you need to prioritize quads, use the front squat as well.
 Your best bet is to start with back squats and then include a few sets of front squats.
-If knee problems prevent you from doing back squats, give front squats a try.Find the right supplements for your diet and fitness goals at GNC Live Well.
+If knee problems prevent you from doing back squats, give front squats a try.Train to get huge!
+See what Steve Kuclo does for size and strength.